I DON’T KNOW WHAT TO DO – I’m all knotted up!

 c.
 Which restaurant would you enjoy eating at, Olive Garden or Red Lobster?…..

-Qs presented in binary form (either-or) eliminate the larger truth – that in reality you have several other possibilities, like – MAYBE YOU :
+Qs presented in binary form (either-or) eliminate the larger truth – that in reality you have several other possible options, like – MAYBE YOU :

-a = would rather stand rather than sit, OR perhaps leave
+a = would rather stand than sit, OR perhaps leave

 b = are not interested in me either way, OR maybe prefer to talk later